tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 * Composite signatures – A single certificate, key, and signature that combines traditional and PQ algorithms {{!I-D.ietf-lamps-pq-composite-sigs}}.
-* Dual certificates – Two separate certificates, one classical and one PQ, that are bound together and validated jointly. (e.g., {{!RFC9763}})
+* Dual certificates – Two separate certificates, one traditional and one PQ algorithm, that are bound together and validated jointly ({{!RFC9763}}).
 * PQ-only certificates – A certificate or signature that uses only a PQ algorithm ({{!I-D.ietf-lamps-dilithium-certificates}} for ML-DSA and {{!I-D.ietf-lamps-x509-slhdsa}} for SLH-DSA).